 Indomitable is our weekly series where we examine various motifs in traditional Japanese tattooing (Irezumi), while looking at work from some of the most talented tattoo artists in the world.

-Hannya masks are one the most popular archetypes in Irezumi, but for as much as people fixate on their ferocious looks, their tragic origin in Japanese folklore all too often gets glossed over.
+Hannya masks are one the most popular archetypes in Irezumi and probably the most famous Japanese demon mask tattoos, but for as much as people fixate on their ferocious looks, their tragic origin in Japanese folklore all too often gets glossed over.
 These figures, with their bulging eyes and severe underbites, have been around since the Edo period in Japan, when they were portrayed by actors in Noh theatre.
-The myths surrounding these icons are heartbreaking: a hannya is said to be born when a woman grow so obsessive, jealous, and angry after being spurned by a lover that she transforms into an oni hell-bent on wreaking vengeance on unsuspecting men.
+The myths surrounding these icons are heartbreaking and the meaning of the hannya mask is tragic: a hannya is said to be born when a woman grow so obsessive, jealous, and angry after being spurned by a lover that she transforms into an oni hell-bent on wreaking vengeance on unsuspecting men.

 Since its stage debut, the image of the hannya mask has spread into other traditional Japanese art forms — paintings, epic poetry, and other mediums, including tattoos.
 Whether it's Lady Rokujo from The Tale of Genji or the “The Laughing Demon” by Katsushika Hokusai, every depiction of these cursed women has the emotional imprint of the artist who created it, and tattoos of hannya are no exception.